What is distracted driving?

 2. Video-based monitoring

 A diver monitoring system is an effective tool, yet concerns surround it.
 Drivers are skeptical and fear privacy infringement because of constant monitoring.
-To be fair, having every single move in the vehicle recorded and watched by a superior is daunting.
+To be fair, it is daunting to have a superior record and watch every single move in the vehicle.
 It can feel a lot like Big Brother.
-To address this issue, service providers are bound by the European Union regulation.
-Under it:
+To address this issue, service providers must adhere to European Union regulations.
+Under these regulations:

 - Systems cannot keep data other than what is necessary and aligned to the purposes of collection